Hidden Ancestor Graphs: Models for Detagging Property Graphs: Introduction

 \subsubsection{Merchandise categorization for online retailing}

-Items offered for sale in an online marketplace are leaves of a tree, whose hidden nodes are the suppliers and industries which created them.
-Labels are consumer categories, such as \textit{DIY hardware}, \textit{men's apparel}.
-Collect online transactions over a suitable time period, and connect two items by an edge if they appear in the same shopping basket for a sufficiently large number of baskets.
-A conflict edge means a pair of items appearing in the same shopping baskets, but with different product categories.
-A wild vertex means an item which perhaps defies categorization, because it often appears in the same basket as seemingly unrelated items; perhaps it requires a different marketing strategy.
+Suppose $V$ is a list of items offered for sale in an online marketplace.
+Assume that a large sample $S$ of online transactions have been collected in the form of shopping baskets.
+Connect two items by an edge of weight $w$ if they co-occur in $w$ shopping baskets.
+A conflict edge means a pair of items, in different product categories, appearing in the same shopping basket(s).
+A wild vertex means an item which defies categorization, because it often appears in the same basket as seemingly unrelated items.